MH-725/Mendis-040.github.io/README.md

 # Enhanced Portfolio Website with Database Intergration
 Welcome to my enhanced portfolio website!
 This showcases my work and skills.
 It,s built using HTML,CSS,JavaScript and PHP, with the addition of a database to manage dynamic content.

-# Demo
-You can see a live demo of the website using the URL:

 # Features
 -Dynamic Project Showcase: Projects are fetched from the database, allowing easy addition and management of projects.